TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/01_Introduction.md

 Linear regression example for amount of rainfall (independent variable) and river runoff (dependent variable).
 ```

-The least-squares and maximum likelihood principles are used for estimating these relationships.
+The estimation principles discussed in this part can be used for estimating these relationships.

 Supervised machine learning (MUDE topic in Q2) is all about finding relationships between target (dependent) variables and certain features (predictors), and therefore regression analysis.
 However, in this part, we will focus on monitoring and sensing applications, and not on (linear) regression.